edgelesssys/contrast/dev-docs/user-manual.md

 ```

 The CLI will attest the Coordinator using embedded reference values.
 The CLI
-will write the service mesh root certificate and the history of manifests into
+will write the Coordinator's CA root certificate (`mesh-root.pem`) and the history of manifests into
 the `verify/` directory.
 In addition, the policies referenced in the manifest are
-also written to the directory.
+also written into the same directory.

 ### Connect and verify the workload

-Connect to the workloads using the Coordinator's mesh root as a trusted CA certificate.
+Connect to the workloads using the Coordinator's `mesh-root.pem` as a trusted CA certificate.
 For example, with curl:

 ```sh
 kubectl patch svc web-svc -p '{"spec": {"type": "LoadBalancer"}}'